Shmuel Tolkowsky

+He was born in Antwerp, Belgium, and moved to Ottoman Palestine in 1911.
+During World War I he was drafted into the Belgian Army while visiting Belgium and served until Belgium's defeat.
+He then found refuge in London, where he was reunited with his fiancee.
+Following the end of the war, he returned to now British-ruled Palestine.
+Two daughters, Naomi and Ada, were born in London.
+His son Dan Tolkowsky was born in Tel Aviv in 1921.

-Born in Antwerp, Belgium, he emigrated to Israel in 1911.
-He began serving as Consul General in Switzerland in 1949 until he was promoted to Minister in 1951.
+Tolkowsky began serving as Israeli Consul General in Switzerland in 1949 until he was promoted to Minister in 1951.

 Quotes

 We Zionists look upon the fate of the Armenian people with a deep and sincere sympathy; we do so as men, as Jews, and as Zionists.